Posted on November 29, 2019

 Think about how you would like your day to flow and which style reflects you best as a couple.

 Most photographers will travel, but there are of course benefits to hiring a photographer that is local to the ceremony and reception locations.
 Local photographers will have knowledge of the area and all the hidden gems and will also probably already have a working relationship with many of the vendors and venues.
-If your photographer is coming from outside the area or has never been to your venue check that they will be going there prior to your date, so that they can get a feel for the place beforehand.
+If your photographer is coming from outside the area or has never been to your venue check that they will be going there prior to your date, or at least getting there early so that they can get a feel for the place beforehand.

 If you live outside the area where the wedding is taking place why not set up meetings with potential photographers whilst you are booking venues.

 It is one of the most special days in your life so make sure that you meet your photographer beforehand.
+A photographer is one of the few people to follow you throughout the most intimate parts of the day so you want to feel relaxed around them.
 I always think the photographer should be like an extra guest and not some strange person on the outside.
 Taking amazing photos is obviously the most important part, but they also need to communicate clearly, calmly and should be good with people.
 The better they get on with everyone the better and more personal the photos will be.
-If it isn’t possible to meet because of location or clash of work at least do a Skype call so that you can get a proper idea about the energy of your photographer.
+If it isn’t possible to meet because of location or clash of work at least do a Skype call so that you can get a proper idea about the energy of your photographer and to make sure you are on the same page.

-I always post a few photos on social media and on online, but I have chosen not to put my couples entire day on my website, the reason being that I believe it’s a very personal thing which should be kept private, so this is one of the things I am able to do with my potential clients in person.
-It’s also an opportunity to see samples of anything contained within you package and the quality of them, such as albums, USB’s, boxes and prints.
+I always post a few photos on social media and on online, but I have chosen not to put my couples entire day on my website, for privacy reasons, so this is one of the things I am able to do with my potential clients in person.
+It’s also an opportunity to see samples of anything contained within your package and the quality of them, such as albums, USB’s, boxes and prints.

 We are definitely an industry that is all about future bookings, but there is a fear that’s been instilled in couples that if they don’t book now, then they will miss out and not find anyone.
 Of course if you have a particular photographer in mind it’s probably wise to book them sooner rather than later, but not everyone plans a wedding that far in advance.
-Don’t feel pushed into booking, there is not a shortage of great wedding photographers, so don’t panic and it’s always worth checking because they may have had a cancellation or simply have your date free.
+Don’t feel pushed into booking, and dont panic if you’re arranging a last minute wedding because there is not a shortage of great wedding photographers.